 - South West Support Group - this group meets in Bunbury on a quarterly basis.
 It is a mixed group that includes carers, members who have HD and gene positive members.
 It is organised and facilitated by the support staff.

 - Youth Group - this group is for young people aged 8-18.
-The group meets once during each school holiday break, and a camp is organised once a year.
+The group meets once during each school holiday break.
 This group is aimed at supporting young people living with a family member with HD or being at risk of HD.

-For more information please contact Huntington's WA: email@example.com or by phoning 08 6457 7599
+For more information please contact Huntington's Australia: email@example.com or by phoning 1800 244 735.

 Education and Information Services

-Huntington's WA provides education and information services to individuals and families affected by Huntington's Disease as well as working with health and community service professionals and residential services.
+Huntington's Australia provides education and information services to individuals and families affected by Huntington's disease as well as working with health and community service professionals and residential services.
 The services provided encompass workshops, seminars, website updates, information brochures and other resources, newsletter and social media activities.

 The full report on the HEROs research project is available from the Research tab on this website.